Witiko/doctoral-thesis/defense.md

 ## Strengths and Weaknesses of Retrieval Systems {#strengths-and-weaknesses}

-Next, I will focus on my experiments, where I show the role of *diversity* in learning-to-rank techniques.

 In my work, I have shown that we can improve the accuracy of learning-to-rank techniques at the ARQMath 2021 lab by first clustering the results of different search engines and then only combine those that are highly diverse.
 To explain